-To get rid of that instantly, just check if the MacBook keyboard has the light.
+To get rid of that instantly, just check if the MacBook keyboard has a light.

 If you have not done anything wrong with your MacBook and just looking for some commands to run your MacBook Air or MacBook Pro from recovery, you should know that the system does not respond always to those commands.

-If you have just faced the same situation that your MacBook screen goes black then either you need some recovery commands to fix or just fix into the hardware parts.
+If you have just faced the same situation that your MacBook screen goes black then either you need some recovery commands to fix or just fix the hardware parts.
 Just open the back cover and just disconnect & reconnect some hardware according to the guide here in this article.
 This may also happen while installing an update.

-First of all, get this confirmed that why does this MacBook go to the black screen, either you dropped it or just updated your macOS version.
+First of all, get this confirmed why does this MacBook go to the black screen, either you dropped it or just updated your macOS version.
 Whatever the reason is, will provide the fix in this context.